arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 This table lists a variety of different exercises and tools that you can add to your course.

+.. note:: Some additional exercises and tools :ref:`unsupported<>` and are not available for adding to your course unless you enable a setting in Studio.
+   For more information, see :ref:`Add_Unsupported_Exercises_Problems`.

 .. to come: revise to eliminate entries with no support.
 Add pointer (at least for Open edX) to all of the XBlocks that are available.